Your Horoscope This Week: February 1 To 7

 Capricorn Sun & Rising:

-On February 3rd, Uranus stations direct in Taurus, energizing your creativity, joy, and self-expression sector.
+On February 4th, Uranus stations direct in Taurus, energising your creativity, joy, and self-expression sector.
 If you’ve felt blocked, uninspired, or hesitant to take a risk with something you love, momentum starts returning.
 This isn’t about reckless leaps, but about remembering that pleasure and play are not distractions from success.
 They’re fuel.
 Let yourself experiment without needing a perfect plan.

 AdvertisementADVERTISEMENT